vulsdoc/vuls/docs/architecture-fast-root-scan.md

 | SUSE Enterprise |                               Fast |　                No |  Supported |                                      No |

 Offline scan mode is not supported for Amazon Linux, FreeBSD, Raspbian.

+## Runtime Inspection

+### Detect processes affected by next pacakge update

+- RedHat, CentOS, OracleLinux and Amazon Linux
+It is possible to know processes affecting software update in advance using yum-ps.

+### Detect not-restarted-processes

+- Debian and Ubuntu
+Detect processes which updated before but not restarting yet using checkrestart of debian-goodies.